m-temp/fifoss/README.md

 - Graph of the top-level module (can be viewed with 'xdod')
 - Log output from Yosys

-To further investigate a specific test (or all) the environment variable `YOSYS_SHELL` can be set to start a Yosys shell after the run instead of creating the log output file.
+To further investigate a specific test (or all) the variable `YOSYS_SHELL` can be set to start a Yosys shell after the run instead of creating the log output file.

+    $ make flipflop_orig_opt YOSYS_SHELL=1